jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 1) Backdoor a userland LNK file/README.md

 ## Observations
 ![](img/regsetvalue.png)

-From the screenshot, we can see the registry set-value event is preceded by a couple of network initiated (by Empire Powershell implant) events.
+From the screenshot, we can see that the registry set-value event is preceded by a couple of network initiated (by Empire Powershell implant) events.

 The *Details* field of registry set-value event shows a huge chunk of Base64 encoded payload.
 The poisoned LNK is modified to run Powershell to run both the original software & use this payload for persistence.